obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 Completing a task by clicking its checkbox from a `tasks` query block _will_ work in any editor mode, even if the query is inside a callout.

+> [!warning]
+> When tasks are in callouts, any preceding heading in the callout is not read by Tasks, so `group by heading` uses the previous heading outside the callout - or `(No Heading)` if none.

+We are tracking this in [issue #1989](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1989).

 ### Tasks in Canvas

 > [!warning]
 > Tasks cannot read tasks that are in **Obsidian Canvas cards**.

+We are tracking this in [issue #2100](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2100).

+> [!warning]
+> Tasks prevents checking off/completing tasks in **Obsidian Canvas cards**.

+We are tracking this in [issue #2130](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2130).

 ### Tasks inside Code Blocks